ammuth/SF_crime_ML_and_data_analysis/README.md

 You can find the full description and explanation of this project here: https://medium.com/donspiration/exploring-san-francisco-safety-through-a-machine-learning-lens-ab313059bcba

 For our final project of BSDS_200 at the University of San Francisco, our group was interested in ultimately predicting crime that occurs in San Francisco.
-Using data from the top ten most frequent crimes, along with mulitple linear regression and multi-class classification models, we were able to predict what type of crime will most likely occur in a certain district, taking into account time of day, day of week, average income, residential/downtown, etc.
+Using data from the top ten most frequent crimes, along with mulitple linear regression and multi-class classification models, we were able to predict what type of crime will most likely occur in a certain district, taking into account time of day, day of week, temperature, residential/downtown, etc.